Tips For Saving On Your Hotel Room in New York City

 In the hotel listings, I’ve tried to give you an idea of the kind of deals that may be available at particular hotels.
 But there’s no way of knowing what the offers will be when you’re booking, so also consider these general tips:

-• Go uptown, downtown, or to an outer borough.
+- Go uptown, downtown, or to an outer borough.
 The advantages of a Midtown location are overrated, especially when saving money is your object.
 The subway can whisk you anywhere you want to go in minutes; even if you stay on the Upper West Side, you can be at the ferry launch for the Statue of Liberty in about a half-hour.
 You’ll not only get the best value for your money by staying outside the Theater District, in the residential neighborhoods where real New Yorkers live, but you’ll have a better overall experience: You won’t constantly be fighting crowds, you’ll have terrific restaurants nearby, and you’ll see what life in the city is really like.
 Lodgings in Brooklyn and Queens offer particularly good savings.
+We also have a handful of suggested hotels in New Jersey on this site, all of which are accessible by lightening fast public transportation.

-• Avoid excess charges and hidden costs.
-Use your own cellphone, pay phones, or prepaid phone cards instead of dialing direct from hotel phones, which usually incur exorbitant rates.
+- Avoid excess charges and hidden costs.
 Don’t be tempted by minibar offerings: Most hotels charge through the nose for water, soda, and snacks.
-Finally, ask about local taxes and service charges, which can increase the cost of a room by 15 percent or more.
+Also: ask about resort fees and service charges, which can increase the cost of a room by 15 percent or more.
 If a hotel insists on charging an “energy surcharge” that wasn’t mentioned at check-in, you can often make a case for getting it removed.
+That's especially true now that Mayor Mamdani has made it illegal for hotels to charge these types of "junk fees".

-• Make multiple reservations.
-This strategy is only necessary in high season.
-But often then, as the date of the stay approaches, hotels start to play “chicken” with one another, dropping the price a bit one day to try and lure customers away from a nearby competitor.
-Making this strategy work takes vigilance and persistence, but since your credit card won’t be charged until 24-hours before check-in, little risk is involved.
+- Make multiple reservations.
+This strategy can save you money.
+As the date of the stay approaches, hotels start to play “chicken” with one another, dropping the price a bit one day to try and lure customers away from a nearby competitor.
+Making this strategy work takes vigilance and persistence, but since your credit card usually won’t be charged until 24-hours before check-in, little risk is involved.
+We've found that last minute savings are better than the discounts offered for locking down a non-refundable reservation in advance.

-• Consider Alternate Accommodations to Hotels.
+- Consider Alternate Accommodations to Hotels.
 For more on that, click here.
+Alas: we don't mean short term apartment rentals, as those are illegal in NYC.

 Turning to the Internet or Apps for a Hotel Discount